ewoks-kit/ewokscore/doc/definitions.rst

 Hash linking of tasks serves the following purpose:

-* Changing static input upstream in the graph will effectively create new tasks.
+* Changing default input upstream in the graph will effectively create new tasks.
 * The hashes provide a unique ID to create a *URI* for persistent storage.
 * Variables can be provided with universal hashes to replace the hashing of the actual inputs.
 * As data can be passed by passing hashes, serialization for distibuted task scheduling can be done efficiently (not much data to serialize) and no special serializer is required to serialize hashes (as they are just strings).